Complete Guide to NEET PG OBG High-Yield Topics

 Rh isoimmunization occurs when an Rh-negative mother carries an Rh-positive fetus.
 Fetal RBCs enter the maternal circulation (fetomaternal hemorrhage), stimulating maternal anti-D IgG antibodies that cross the placenta in subsequent pregnancies and cause hemolytic disease of the fetus and newborn (HDFN).

-Test yourself on obstetrics-gynecology — practice 10 free MCQs with AI explanations.
+Test yourself on obstetrics-gynecology — practice unlimited MCQs free, with detailed explanations.

 Antepartum hemorrhage (APH) is vaginal bleeding after 28 weeks of gestation (some define after 20 weeks).
 The two major causes — placenta previa and placental abruption — account for >50% of cases and are tested as a differential diagnosis pair in almost every NEET PG paper.